magnesj/ResInsight/docs/WellPaths.md

 In order to import from SSI-Hub, a project file must be present and stored to file.
 All imported well paths from the web service will be stored relative to this project file location.
 If no project file exists, the menu item is disabled.

-The command **File -> Import -> Import Well Paths From SSI-hub** launches a wizard to guide you through the process of selecting the well trajectories you need.
+The command **File -> Import -> Well Data -> Import Well Paths From SSI-hub** launches a wizard to guide you through the process of selecting the well trajectories you need.

 <div class="note info">
 <h5>Access to web service</h5>